JennyVivian99/JennyVivian99.github.io/_pages/cv.md

   Final thesis entitled “The Colombian socio-ecological system: dynamics of deforestation between conflicts and conservation”
   Final grade: 110 cum laude and Honorable Mention University of Parma, Italy
+  * Blended Intensive Programme “Towards a Sustainable Water Management” (6 ECTS).
+Held at the University of Extremadura (Spain), part of the EuGreen “European Alliance for Sustainability, responsible growth, inclusive education and Environment.
+  * “Polca” (Pollutions in Coastal Areas) Summer School (4 ECTS) It was held in Professor Krzysztof Skóra Hel Marine Station of the University of Gdańsk (Poland), in the frames of the project: "International Summer School - Pollutions in Coastal Areas”.
 * B.S. in Environmental Sciences (September 2018-July 2021)
   Final thesis entitled "Abiotic stresses mitigation by NK fertilizer on seeds of ancient cereals"
   Final grade: 110 cum laude